-The 2016 election scheme provides for five places on the Royal Pharmaceutical Society (RPS) English Pharmacy Board for members or Fellows who work or live wholly or mainly in England, the Channel Islands or the Isle of Man.
+The scheme for the 2017 election provides for five places on the English Pharmacy Board for members or Fellows who work or live wholly or mainly in England, the Channel Islands or the Isle of Man.
 The eligibility criteria are set out below.

-Please note that, as of 2016, places on the English Pharmacy Board will no longer be allocated on the basis of sectors.
+Please note that, as of 2016, places on the English Pharmacy Board are no longer allocated on the basis of sectors.

-Nominations for candidates on the English Pharmacy Board election can not be made until 27 February 2016 and must be made on the form issued by the independent scrutineer, UK Engage, or online via the UK Engage website (http://www.uk-engage.org/rps), and must be signed by ten member nominators, whose address on the Society’s database must be in England, the Channel Islands, the Isle of Man or overseas*.
-Members who nominate candidates must have completed 2016 membership processes.
+Nominations for candidates in the English Pharmacy Board election can not be made until 28 February 2017 and must be made on the form issued by the Independent Scrutineer, UK Engage, or online via the UK Engage website www.uk-engage.org/rps.
+They must be signed by ten member nominators whose own address on the Society’s database must be in England, the Channel Islands or the Isle of Man or overseas*.
+Members who nominate candidates must have completed 2017 membership processes.

-*A member or Fellow who is an overseas resident at the time the electoral roll is closed shall be entitled to nominate a candidate for the English Pharmacy Board unless he or she has opted to be an elector of one of the other national pharmacy boards.
+*A member or Fellow who is resident overseas at the time the electoral roll is closed shall be entitled to nominate a candidate for the English Pharmacy Board unless he or she has opted to be an elector of one of the other National Pharmacy Boards.

-Nominations must be received by 12pm on 1 April 2016 and should be submitted online at the UK Engage website or by email to email@example.com.
-Nominations may also be submitted by post to UK Engage, Image House, 10 Acorn Business Park, Heaton Lane, Stockport SK4 1AS.
+Nominations for election to these vacancies must be received by 12pm on 31 March 2017.
+Nominations should preferably be submitted online at the UK Engage website or by email to firstname.lastname@example.org.
+Alternatively nominations may be submitted by post or by hand to UK Engage, Image House, 10 Acorn Business Park, Heaton Lane, Stockport, SK4 1AS.
 For further information please contact the UK Engage Helpline on 0345 209 3770.

-- A member is eligible for election only if he or she is a member or Fellow of the RPS.
+- A member shall be eligible for election only if he or she is a member or Fellow of the Society.

-- A retired member of the Society is eligible for election.
+- A retired member of the Society shall be eligible for election.

 - A member or Fellow may only stand for election to one board.

-- A member or Fellow shall be eligible for election to the English Pharmacy Board only if he or she works or lives wholly or mainly in England, the Channel Islands or the Isle of Man.
+- A member or Fellow shall be eligible for election to the English Pharmacy Board only if s/he works or lives wholly or mainly in England, the Channel Islands or the Isle of Man.

-- Any elected member of a board who changes his or her substantive practice following their election shall be eligible to serve the full term for which he or she was elected.
+- Any elected member of a Board who changes his or her substantive practice following his or her election shall be eligible to serve the full term for which he or she was elected.

-- No member or Fellow shall be eligible for election if he or she has failed to pay by the date and time fixed for the return of nomination forms (1 April 2016) any subscription or other debt due and payable to the Society.
+- No member or Fellow shall be eligible for election if he or she has failed to pay by the date and time fixed for the return of nomination forms (31 March 2017) any subscription or other debt due and payable by him or her to the Society.

 - No member or Fellow shall be eligible for election if he or she has been charged with a criminal offence or has been notified by the Society or any professional, regulatory or public body that he or she is subject to investigation in relation to his or her conduct or competence, and the matter is unresolved.